 ARRANGING A CUPCAKE BOUQUET

 Now that you have your hydrangea cupcakes and rose cupcakes, begin assembling your cupcake bouquet.
 There are many ways to present a cupcake bouquet.
 You can get REALLY crafty and assemble a pot with Styrofoam, but I just used a tray.
 Any large serving platter is great!
 Use your leaf tip to fill in any gaps.
 Adding green sprinkles on the stems, as well as a bow, was a last minute decision because my stems looked a little bare.
 White sugar pearls are a nice finishing touch.
-I left them out in the video, but you can see them in photos.

 Do you want your cupcake bouquet to have only roses, only hydrangeas, or both?
 Maybe some buttercream sunflowers too?
 Get crazy, have fun!
 By the way, you use the same leaf tip for the sunflower petals.